dscho15/joint_velocity_controller/README.md

 \dot{q}=J^+(q)\dot{q}
 $$

 however, it does not take the dynamical hardware limits of the robot into account.
-In order to satisfy the constraints of the hardware, we propose a quadratic program of the form:
+In order to satisfy the constraints of the hardware, we propose a quadratic program of the form

 $$
 \begin{matrix}